wgmo/graphtik/docs/source/arch.rst

             we would use (possibly *overwritten* and thus changing)) intermediate ones.

-            But at the end we want to affect the calculation results by adding operations into some *netop* - furthermore, it wouldn't be very usefull to get back the given inputs in case of `overwrites`.
+            But at the end we want to affect the calculation results by adding operations into some *netop* - furthermore, it wouldn't be very useful to get back the given inputs in case of `overwrites`.

     overwrites